pojntfx/grpc-examples/mather.js/README.md

 You can set the multiplier, which multiplies each sum, using the `MULTIPLIER` environment variable.

-If you're on Kubernetes, also check out the available [Helm chart values](./charts/gomather/values.yaml) which you can use to adjust available resources, set the domain name and more.
+If you're on Kubernetes, also check out the available [Helm chart values](./charts/mather-js/values.yaml) which you can use to adjust available resources, set the domain name and more.

 ### gRPC API

-gomather exposes a gRPC API.
-You can find the relevant `.proto` files in [api/proto/v1](./api/proto/v1).
+mather.js exposes a gRPC API.
+You can find the relevant `.proto` files in [proto](./proto).

 ## License

-gomather (c) 2021 Felicitas Pojtinger and contributors
+mather.js (c) 2021 Felicitas Pojtinger and contributors

 SPDX-License-Identifier: AGPL-3.0